Where is Alderney?

 What gambling activities are covered by an AGCC Licence?

 The AGCC framework has been developed to encompass all types of gambling activity under one licence.
 The regime is flexible enough to respond to new trends and technologies; supporting and encouraging innovation in our fast-paced industry.

 Do our shareholders, Directors or staff have to be based in the Bailiwick to be licensed by Alderney?

 Having a physical presence in the Bailiwick is not a requirement for regulatory purposes for either licence or certificate holders.
-However, a resident agent and registered office is a requirement for Alderney companies and a resident representative is a requirement for the Cat 1 AC.
+However, a resident agent and registered office is a requirement for Alderney companies and a resident representative is a requirement for the Category 1 Associate Certificate.

 The indirect tax benefit of no VAT charged is afforded to those who choose to base themselves in the Bailiwick and it is down to the operator to consider whether this physical presence would benefit their business model.
 There is now formal clarification on what constitutes sufficient Economic Substance for Bailiwick businesses from an ECOFIN and OECD perspective.